codeandclay/super8blog/_posts/2016-02-02-room-to-dream.markdown

 image:
 ---

-Patrick Mueller makes films that would be best described as meditative.
+Patrick Mueller's films would be best described as meditative.
 He shoots on Super 8 and 16mm.
 Sometimes he soups his footage by hand.
 His processing techniques are far from exact; imperfections are scattered across his frames, but they are richer for it.

 Patrick's latest film is *Croquis de mer*.
 It consists of just a single shot; two takes, each a reel in length.